Persistent Homotopy Groups of Metric Spaces

-In \S \ref{sec:ppi_n-product} (resp. \S \ref{sec:ppi_1-wedge}), we see that persistent fundamental groups under products (resp. wedge sums) of metric spaces are products (resp. coproducts) of persistent fundamental groups.
-In \S \ref{sec:persistent-hurewicz}, a persistent version of Hurewicz theorem is proved, cf. Theorem \ref{thm:hurewicz-persistent}.

-In \S \ref{sec:stability-ppi_n} we address the question of stability of persistent homotopy groups and prove Theorems \ref{thm:stab-pi_1} and \ref{thm:stab-ppi_n}.
-As an application of the stability results, we study three pairs of metric spaces: $\bbS^1\times\bbS^1$ vs. $\bbS^1\vee \bbS^1$, $\bbS^1\times\bbS^m$ vs. $\bbS^1\vee \bbS^m$ and $\bbS^1\times\bbS^1$ vs. $\bbS^1\vee \bbS^1\vee\bbS^2$, where $\bbS^m$ is the geodesic unit $m$-sphere.
-In the examples involving $m$-spheres for $m>1$, $\ppi_m^{\rmK}$ (or $\pH_m^{\rmK}$) are restricted to some interval $I_m$.
-While $\pH_m^{\rmK}|_{I_m}$ fails to separate the two spaces in each case, $\ppi_m^{\rmK}|_{I_m}$ provides a positive lower bound for the Gromov-Hausdorff distance.
-In \S \ref{sec:stability-second-proof}, an alternative proof, more constructive and independent of the notion of persistent $\rmK$-fundamental groups, of the case $n=1$ in Theorem \ref{thm:stab-ppi_n} is given.
+In \S \ref{sec:stability-ppi_n} we address the question of stability of persistent homotopy groups and establish Theorems \ref{thm:stab-pi_1} and \ref{thm:stab-ppi_n}.
+We exhibit pairs of filtrations confounded by persistent homology but distinguished by their persistent (rational) homotopy groups.
+In \textsection \ref{sec:finiteness}, we establish a notion of finiteness theorem for fundamental groups of locally geometrically connected spaces.
+In \S \ref{sec:stability-second-proof}, an alternative proof, more constructive and independent of the notion of Vietoris-Rips or Kuratowski filtrations, of the case $n=1$ in Theorem \ref{thm:stab-ppi_n} is given.